Consensys/doc.orion/docs/Tutorials/Migrating-to-Tessera.md

     added to the `CLASSPATH` environment variable and added to the start script at `~/bin/migrate.bash`

+!!! note
+    Password protected keys are renamed to `.orion` on migration and added to the Tessera config.

 1. Verify the state on your Besu and Orion network using `priv_debugGetStateRoot` and `priv_getTransactionCount`.

 1. Stop your Besu and Orion nodes.